 Facility Owner.
 The government unit or private company that owns the facility.

 Entered ICE Custody by Month.
 The calendar year and month the individual was taken into custody by ICE.
-Length of stay so far is then the time between the date the individual entered custody and June 30, 2018.
+Length of stay so far is then the time between the date the individual entered custody and the date of the selected snapshot i.e. April 30, 2019.

 Time in U.S. Length of time that available ICE information indicate the individual has resided in the U.S. since they last entered the country.
 This information was not made available by ICE for a significant number of individuals.